GPU Computing

 result.
 Make an individual appointment.

-- The deadline for the project is half of May.
+- The deadline for the project is 3 days before the oral

 Programming and Optimization Tips: see end of lesson 5.